 Can steel corrode or rust?

-Steel can both corrode and rust.
-Since it contains iron, it is prone to rusting, specifically when exposed to moisture.
+Steel can corrode and rust.
+It contains iron, so it is prone to rusting.

 Does gold rust or corrode?

-Gold does not rust and is highly resistant to corrosion, maintaining its appearance and integrity over time.
+Gold does not rust.
+It is also highly resistant to corrosion.
+It can maintain its appearance and integrity over time.